michael-mcmasters/HurtLocker-Java/README.md

 # You will need all of these today!

 In this project you will find a file in the resource folder called RawData.txt.
-It was supposed to be a grocery list formatted in JSON, but Tariq your fearless leader decided to come reformat it in his own Object Notation.
+It was supposed to be a grocery list formatted in JSON, but The Baron your fearless leader decided to come reformat it in his own Object Notation.
 JerkSON... you are welcome.

 ## JerkSON Format